Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Around 300 BC a nonagenarian Brahman named Vishnu Sharma wrote a web of stories to explain dynamics of human relationships and entitled it as Panchatantra.
 The title consists of two words, namely Pancha and Tantra.
 While Pancha denotes “five” – the Tantra is about Strategies and not occult.

 Minister or Counsellors to the king were often called Mantri.
-This consists of two words namely Mana and Tri.
+The word Mantri consists of two words, namely Mana and Tri.
 Mana is best understood as mind, whereas Tri (which could also be confused with number three) denotes protector.
 Mana in Mantri is the mind of the ruler.
 The mind of a ruler contains vision, plans, secrets, and strategy.
 Therefore, the person who protects this valuable data and information in the mind of the king was called Mantri.
-The mantra in this case signifies things that affect that which is in mind – essentially objective(s).
+The mantra, in this case, signifies things that affect that which is in mind – essentially objective(s).
 The focus of a Mantri is to remain objective while providing the right counsel to the ruler.

 Given this, we can safely translate Tantra as Strategy and Mantra as Guidance.